What Is a SWOT Analysis?

 Stick to the most important items.
 Stay focused so you can make impactful changes.

-Pro tip: Struggling to narrow your lists?
-Try this:
+Struggling to narrow your lists?
+Try the impact effort matrix.

-It’s called an impact effort matrix.
-It’s a tool designed to help you decide which actions could have the greatest impact on your problems with the least effort.
+It’s a tool to help you decide which actions could have the greatest impact with the least effort.

 Here’s how to do it: